-- 3.30.
-The Government is committed to tackling the causes of climate change and planning can play a key role in securing reductions in greenhouse gas emissions, minimising vulnerability and providing resilience to the impacts of climate change.
+- 3.31.
+The Government is committed to tackling the causes of climate change and reducing carbon emissions by 2050 so that the total emissions being generated within the UK is equal to, or less than, the amount of emissions being removed or offset, also known as the 'net zero' target.
+Planning can play a key role in securing reductions in greenhouse gas emissions, minimising vulnerability and providing resilience to the impacts of climate change.
 This is central to the economic, social and environmental dimensions of sustainable development.
-Nottinghamshire County Council is committed to reducing the impact from development on climate change. - 3.31.
+Nottinghamshire County Council is committed to reducing the impact from development on climate change. - 3.32.
 All new development, including minerals extraction, should therefore seek to reduce greenhouse gas emissions and avoid increased vulnerability to the impacts of climate change, including flooding, where practicable.